-I read the excerpt below on Mary Carrillo’s website about our relationship with food and how it affects our eating habits, and wanted to share her article on eating habits with you.
-Mary explains how our feelings can impact how much as well as what we eat.
+I read the excerpt below on Mary Carrillo’s website about our relationship with food and how it affects your eating habits.
+After reading, I wanted to share her article with you.
+Mary explains how our feelings can impact how much we eat, as well as what we eat.
 Read more about how your relationship with food is important to your health and you how you can benefit even more by understanding the connection.

 Mary’s Bio: I’m passionate about helping people feel better.
 I want people to know that it is possible to attain the health that gives them the strength to move without pain.
-Most people have no idea how good their bodies are designed to feel.
+And most people have no idea how good their bodies are designed to feel.

 Separating our Feelings From our Food

 I can’t help but notice certain mentalities around me.
-I have worked directly with all sorts of different people for over a year now and feel I have learned so much about the human mentality and perception of “health” and people’s perception of healthy eating.
+Working directly with all sorts of people for over a year now has taught me a great deal about our perception of “health” and people’s perception of healthy eating.

-I have worked with people who have lost over 100 lbs and now have a fear of food, I have worked with people who need to lose 100 lbs and can’t stop eating.
-I have worked with people who need to gain 20 lbs but never seem to be hungry enough to eat.
-I have worked with people who are 50 lbs overweight, yet they do not eat.
-I have worked with people who have mental illness and continually lie about what they eat, I have worked with people who refuse to acknowledge that they are overweight.
-I have worked with people who refuse to acknowledge that they are underweight.
+I have worked with people who have lost over 100 lbs and now have a fear of food and with people who need to lose 100 lbs and can’t stop eating.
+In addition, I have worked with people who need to gain 20 lbs but never seem to be hungry enough to eat and similarly, I have worked with people who are 50 lbs overweight, yet they do not eat.
+I have worked with people who have mental illness and continually lie about what they eat as well as people who refuse to acknowledge that they are overweight and people who refuse to acknowledge that they are underweight.
 I have worked with people who are of a normal weight and body fat percentage yet they see themselves as grotesquely large and fat.
 It doesn’t seem fair, does it?

 Eating Disorders Are More Common Than You Think

 Every single person that I mentioned above has one very dangerous thing in common.
-They all battle eating disorders.
-Eating disorders are not only in the form of Anorexia/Bulimia.
-And, coming strictly from what I see day-to-day, I would say that those are 2 of the most uncommon eating disorders.
+They are all battling eating disorders.
+Eating disorders are not only in the form of Anorexia or Bulimia.
+And, because of what I see day-to-day, I would say that they are 2 of the most uncommon eating disorders.
 Sugar addiction, overeating, fear of food, and binge eating are the disorders I see most often.
-As much as I hate to admit it, we don’t think of them as eating disorders.
+As much as I hate to admit it, we don’t think of them as eating disorders, but we should.

 These are dangerous habits and they aren’t just physical.
 They are mental.
 Food is such a mental thing in America.
-It seems we can’t separate our feelings from our food.
-The mentality that I see all around me says; ” I feel sad, eat.
-I feel happy, eat.
-I feel bored, eat.
-OR; I feel angry, I can’t eat.
-I feel tired, I won’t eat.
-I feel depressed, I didn’t eat.
+It seems we cannot separate our feelings from our food.
+The mentality that I see all around me says; ” I feel sad, I eat, happy, I eat, bored, I eat.
+OR; I feel angry, I can’t eat, I’m tired, I won’t eat, I feel depressed and don’t feel like eating.

 For the sake of our health, we must learn to separate our feelings from our food.
 Food is energy and function.
 Food is meant to be ENJOYED in a reasonable way.
 Our taste buds should come second to the needs of our bodies.
-Until we admit that there is a problem with these mentalities and behaviors than nothing will ever change.
+In addition, until we admit that there is a problem with these mentalities and behaviors, nothing will change.

-Additional reading on the 4 types of eating disorders that Mary mentioned.
-Buy Now!
+Additional reading on the 4 types of eating disorders that Mary mentioned for you to buy now!